syncfusion-content/javascript-docs/js/Calculate/Remove-and-Replace-Function.md

 **Remarks:**

-'#N/A'-occurs when the reference argument is to another workbook that is not open.
+'#N/A'-occurs when the reference argument is to another workbook that is not opened.

 '#N/A'-occurs when the reference argument is to a range containing more than one cell.